AdvancedPhotonSource/cohere/docs/source/installation.rst

 ============
 Installation
 ============
-Currently we offer conda installation for Linux and Mac
+Currently we offer pip installation for Linux, Windows and Mac

 Conda Installation
 ==================

 First you must have `Conda <http://continuum.io/downloads>` installed.
-It is highly recommended to install the cohere package in conda environment.
+It is highly recommended to install the cohere_core package in conda environment.
+Supported python versions are 3.6 - 3.10.
 To create and activate the environment run the commands below::

     conda create --name <env_name> python=3.8